Hive-type polytopes for quiver multiplicities and the membership problem for quiver moment cones: Introduction

-In this paper, we follow a strategy similar to the one used in \cite{MNS} and \cite{DeLMcA-2006} (see also \cite{ARY}).
-More precisely, our main goal is to provide a polytopal description for weight spaces of semi-invariants of $\Q_{\beta}$.
-This description combined with Derksen-Weyman's Saturation Theorem (see \cite{DW1}) allows us to use Tardos's strongly polynomial time algorithm (see \cite{Tar86}) in our context.
+Our main goal is to provide an explicit, polytopal description of the multiplicities $K^{\beta}_{\unlm}$.
+This description combined with Derksen-Weyman's Saturation Theorem (see \cite{DW1}) allows us to use Tardos' strongly polynomial time algorithm (see \cite{Tar86}) in our context.